jellevos/scicrypt/README.md

 - Slow but flexible, like many written in python

-This library attempts to find a balance between speed and flexibility, to ease the process of implementing proof of concepts of cryptographic protocols, such as those in the field of multi- party computation (MPC).
+This library attempts to find a balance between speed and flexibility, to ease the process of implementing proof of concepts of cryptographic protocols, such as those in the field of multi-party computation (MPC).

 # Current features
 Currently, the library implements the following homomorphic cryptosystems and the associated homomorphic